AjroudiRida/Portfolio/README.md

 # 📖 Portfolio: setup and mobile first <a name="about-project"></a>

 > In this project, I created the header, works, about me and contact me sections of the portfolio using the "mobile first" approach with the help of the Flexbox css tool.
+> I created the desktop version using media query and Grid CSS and Flexbox.

-<strong>Portfolio: setup and mobile first</strong> is a section of the portfolio site that represent the header, projects,about me and contact me sections.
+<strong>Portfolio: setup and mobile and desktop</strong> is a portfolio with mobile and desktop layout.

 ## 🛠 Built With <a name="built-with"></a>